saz/puppet-limits/README.md

   * `hard`: (Integer) the hard value
   * `soft`: (Integer) the soft value
   * `both`: (Integer) the value of both soft and hard
+  * `target`: (String) Optional name of file in `limits_dir` to set limit settings to.
+Will ignore other file naming logic when provided.

 ### Using hiera